-I remember falling to my knees early on in my grief journey and yelling at the universe - pleading for help "Just tell me what to do!".
+I remember falling to my knees early in my grief journey and yelling at the universe - pleading for help - "Just tell me what to do!".
 I felt so lost.

 I knew deep down inside that there was no way to 'fix' my grief, but I wanted to know how I could help myself, my husband, and my son.

 When you are pregnant, there are resources everywhere to help you find the answers that you seek.
 There are thousands of books available and every mom will excitedly share her experiences with you.
 When your child dies, resources are limited.
 The resources out there typically fall into two categories: theoretical books written by 'experts' who have not gone through the agony of child loss or stories of child loss that may not resonate with you or your experience.
 While all of these resources offer some assistance, we all want to know "how does this relate to me and my child and our situation?"

 So, how can you help yourself when you can barely get out of bed or get dressed?
 The same way you climb a mountain - one baby step at a time.
 Some days you will find you can do more, some days nothing at all, but when your strength allows, try to take a tiny step forward and take care of yourself.